St. Peter’s Basilica

 Entrance to the basilica is free but the dome climb has a cost.
 The cost depends on which option you pick.
 You can choose to walk all the way up paying a little less.
 Or take an elevator for part of the way for a higher cost.
 Neither climb is extremely difficult but don’t underestimate the climb.
 It will take some effort.
 You’ll see the interior of the dome unfortunately there is a mesh grill that you will have to look through.
 Once you’ve reached the top there is a circular viewing platform giving you views including not just the square but the gardens.

-There are two other sites in the area of St. Peter’s.
-The Vatican museums and Castel Sant’Angelo.
+There are three other sites in the area of St. Peter’s.
+The Vatican museums, the Vatican gardens and Castel Sant’Angelo

-For the museum you really should prebook your tickets.
+For the museum you really should pre book your tickets.
 Lines can be extremely long.
+If you intend to visit the gardens you must book a ticket.

 For Castel Sant’Angelo the lines are rarely a problem.